davdevelopers/discord-bot-currency/README.md

 # discord-bot-currency
-This code only for example
+This code only for example✅

-open App.js
+ℹ️ open App.js